KareemAlkhaleefa/KareemAlkhaleefa/README.md

 <h1 align="center">Hi 👋 I'm Kareem Alkhaleefa</h1>

 # 💫 About Me:
-I am a fourth-year CS & Math student at University of St. Thomas. **Building full-stack applications** **using Next.js and FastAPI and Working with Python and Java.**
+I am a fourth-year CS & Math student at University of St. Thomas. **Building full-stack applications** **using Next.js and FastAPI.
+Working with Python and Java.**

 ## 🚀 What I'm Up To